owenmbrown/did-credential-manager/README.md

 # Capstone-Kyndryl-project

 # Issuer
 Creates and signs Verifiable Credentials (VCs).
-Stores DID documents in MongoDB (for now).
-Provides VCs to users.
 ## Running
 1. Go to the isssuer/backend directory
 2. Install packages `npm install`
 3. Run with nodemon `npx nodemon`
 ## Endpoints
 ## `POST localhost:5000/issuer/issue-vc`
-Issues a Verifiable Credential (VC) about a subject
+Issues a Verifiable Credential (VC) with a claim about a subject
 ### Usage
 ```
 {